Laurie Milner, PhD, MA, BA

 Areas of expertise

-Art writing, contemporary art, modern art history, continental philosophy, feminist and queer theories.
+Art writing, contemporary art and theory, modern art history, continental philosophy, critical theory.

-Emerging modes of writing on art, contemporary Canadian artists, photography.
+Emerging modes of writing on art, contemporary Canadian art, animals in contemporary Indigenous and non-Indigenous art.

 CONCORDIA UNIVERSITY MFA STUDIO ARTS SEMINARS: